marczhong/Digital-Mind-Research/README.md

-# Digital-Mind-Research
+## Digital-Mind-Research
 Exploring how memory, world models, and self-awareness may give rise to digital minds.
+This repository is a personal research journal.

-## Learning Roadmap
+## Current Roadmap
 - Python (in progress)
 - API & AI Model
 - SQL & Memory systems